 - The mechanism by which CD4+ T cells can reject cancer cells.

-These three research topics may at first glance seem separate but are in fact closely related.
+These two research topics may at first glance seem separate but are in fact closely related.
 The common theme is immunoglobulins and how these may be recognised by T cells.
-Further, parts of immunoglobulins are used as modules for the novel vaccine molecules.

 Read more about the experimental model of autoimmunity.

 - Lorvik KB, Bogen B, Corthay A. Fingolimod blocks immunosurveillance of myeloma and B-cell lymphoma resulting in cancer development in mice.
 Blood.
 2012 Mar 1;119(9):2176-7.

 - Hofgaard PO, Jodal HC, Bommert K, Huard B, Caers J, Carlsen H, Schwarzer R, Schunemann N, Jundt F, Lindeberg MM, Bogen B. A Novel Mouse Model for Multiple Myeloma (MOPC315.BM) That Allowas Noninvasive Spatiotemporal Detection of Osteolytic Disease.
 PloS-ONE, 2012, 7:12.

 - Lorvik KB, Haabeth OAW, Clancy T, Bogen B, Corthay A. Molecular profiling of tumor-spcific Th1 cells activated in vivo.
 Oncoimmunology, 2013, 2:5, e24383 1-12.